xavierfiechter/bitcoin-intro/README.md

 -----

 ## Step 8.
 Joining In
-*Aim: Discover how to get involved discussions about bitcoin.*
+*Aim: Discover how to get involved in discussions about bitcoin.*

 1. Attend a [local meetup](https://bitcoin-only.com/#meetups)
 2. [Subscribe](https://bitcoinops.org/en/newsletters/) to bitcoin op-tech
-3. Join Twitter and follow bitcoiners you come across.
+3. Join Twitter and follow bitcoiners you come across

 -----